apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 ## [](#pagination) Pagination

-Pagination is just a term that represents "going to the next page of results".
+Pagination is a term that represents "going to the next page of results".
 You may have noticed that we did not actually scrape all the Actors, just the first page of results.
 That's because to load the rest of the Actors, one needs to click the **Show more** button at the very bottom of the list.
 This is pagination.

 > This is a typical JavaScript pagination, sometimes called infinite scroll.
 Other pages may use links that take you to the next page.
-If you encounter those, just make a Pseudo URL for those links and they will be automatically enqueued to the request queue.
+If you encounter those, make a Pseudo URL for those links and they will be automatically enqueued to the request queue.
 Use a label to let the scraper know what kind of URL it's processing.